CodyNicholson/Self-Driving_Car_Nanodegree_Notes/13_Decision_Trees/README.md

 ***

-### Strengths & Weaknesses
+### Strengths

-- Very intuitive, you can look at the result and understand it easily
+- Very intuitive graphically, you can look at the result and understand it easily
+- Easy to use
+- You can build bigger classifiers out of decision trees called **ensemble methods**

+### Weaknesses

+- Prone to overfitting, especially if you have data with lots of features (You have to be careful with the parameter tunes)
+- You have to know when to stop the growth of the tree